FungAGE/FungAGE.github.io/content/home/welcome.md

 <br>

-The **Vogan Lab** researches fungal evolution/genetics/genomics at Uppsala University, investigating accessory genomes of Fusarium and giant TEs.
+Research in fungal evolution, genetics, and genomics at Uppsala University.
+Currently, we are investigating accessory genomes of Fusarium and giant TEs.